 Using these criteria, we can determine that a hospice is not liable for wrongful death when a patient dies of untreatable cancer, even though the death happens under the hospice’s care.
 Meanwhile, a pesticide company that polluted the patient’s town a decade earlier, causing the cancer in the first place, would be liable, even if the patient was never a visitor, employee, or even customer of that company.

 The examples included on this page are not an exhaustive list of every possible wrongful death scenario.
-If you’re unsure whether your loved one’s death qualifies, it’s always a good idea to check with a wrongful death lawyer.
+If you’re unsure whether your loved one’s death qualifies, it’s always a good idea to check with wrongful death attorneys in Atlanta .

 The Stoddard Firm Has Wrongful Death Lawyers for Dunwoody Families